Practice information contact and appointments

 When making an appointment, the doctor’s assistant will ask several questions about your medical problem.

-The assistants are educated to examine your medical problem.
+The assistants are trained to examine your medical problem.
 By doing this, they can estimate how urgent you will have to see a doctor and how much time is needed for the appointment.

 The assistants are also educated to give you advices about your medical problem.
 The general practitioner and assistants frequently confer about this.